CONE-MT/CONE/README.md

 ```

 ## What News
-You can download the dataset of LegoMT2 from [here](https://huggingface.co/datasets/Lego-MT/Parallel_Dataset).
+You can download the dataset of LegoMT-2 from [here](https://huggingface.co/datasets/Lego-MT/Parallel_Dataset).

 ## Quick Start
-Following those steps to show you how to inference with Lego-MT.
+Following those steps to show you how to inference with LegoMT-2.

 #### Step 1: Download Model
 You can download the checkpoint of [LegoMT2](https://huggingface.co/Lego-MT/LegoMT2/tree/main).